-Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing: This Course fee will only be good for ONE attempt at the Praxis exam required during these courses.
-If you are unsuccessful on the first Praxis

-Exam attempt, you will be required to register and pay for any additional attempts on the exam(s) you failed.
-Please contact your School of Education advisor if you are unclear on this new policy.
+Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing.
+The course fee for testing will only be good for ONE attempt at the PRAXIS exam required during these courses.
+If the student is unsuccessful on the first PRAXIS Exam attempt, the student will be required to register and pay for any additional attempts on the exam(s).
+Please contact your School of Education adviser if you are unclear on this new policy.

-- TE 525 Curriculum and Teaching (Praxis CORE and other course fees) NOTE: this course is required during first semester of graduate coursework. - TE 520 Research in Education (Content Praxis and other course fees) NOTE: this course is required within the first 12 hours of graduate coursework. - EE 522 Development Reading (Teaching Reading Praxis and other course fees) - TE 533 edTPA Professional Development Seminar (edTPA and other course fees)
+- TE 525 Curriculum and Teaching (Early Childhood or Elementary Education Content PRAXIS and other course fees) NOTE: This course is required within the first 12 hours of graduate coursework. - EE 522 Developmental Reading (Teaching Reading: Elementary PRAXIS and other course fees) - TE 533 edTPA Professional Development Seminar (edTPA and other course fees)